-Ted Brandsen (1959, Kortenhoef, The Netherlands) was a dancer with the Dutch National Ballet from 1981 till 1991, and it was there, in 1985, that he took his first steps as a choreographer in the annual choreographic workshop.
-In the following years, he created works for various dance companies in the Netherlands.
+Ted Brandsen (Kortenhoef, the Netherlands) danced with the Dutch National Ballet from 1981 till 1991, and it was there, in 1985, that he took his first steps as a choreographer.
+In the years that followed, he created works for various companies in the Netherlands.

 In 1991, he gave up dancing in order to concentrate on choreography.
 In 1992, he created Four Sections, which was awarded the Perspective Prize, an incentive award for young artists.
 Subsequent creations for the Dutch National Ballet included Crossing the Border (1993), Blue Field (1995) and Bach Moves (1995).

 Brandsen’s works are in the repertoire of several ballet companies around the world, including the Istanbul State Ballet, the Ballet-Théâtre de Bordeaux, the Israel Ballet, the Donau Ballett, the National Ballet of Portugal, the American company Ballet West, Les Ballets de Monte-Carlo and the Dutch companies Introdans and the former Djazzex jazz dance company.

 In 1998, Brandsen was appointed artistic director of West Australian Ballet in Perth.
 For this company, he created many well-received works, including Carmen (2000) and Pulcinella (2001).
 He received the Australian Dance Award for Choreography for Carmen, and he was awarded the Centenary Medal in 2003 for his contribution to Australian ballet culture.